Taifnono/Identify_Customer_Segments/README.md

 Steps of the project as follows:

--Load The data
+- Load The data
--Preprocessing (Data Cleaning & engineering)
+- Preprocessing (Data Cleaning & engineering)
--Feature Transformation (feature scaling and perform the PCA) -Interpret Principal Components
+- Feature Transformation (feature scaling and perform the PCA)
--Clustering
+- Interpret Principal Components
+- Clustering
--Compare Customer Data to Demographics Data
+- Compare Customer Data to Demographics Data